Give us a call. We are an expert team and we are happy to clear all your doubts.

 Are you a real adventure lover, a mountain lover, a dreamer?
-We’ve taken our 13-day comfort itinerary, added an extra day of acclimatization and upgraded the accommodations.
+We’ve taken our 14 days comfort itinerary, added an extra day of acclimatization and upgraded the accommodations for Luxury Everest Base Camp Trek.
 This is our “Yes I can do it” plan to get you to Everest Base Camp and have a lot of fun along the way.

 Early morning, you will be transferred to the Tribhuvan Airport to board your flight to the Tenzing Hilary Airport, Lukla.
 After a wonderful scenic flight of 30 minutes, you will be at the outskirts of Lukla.
 Enjoy your first breakfast at a Nepalese rural land, then begin the trek towards the village of Phakding.
 Along the Dudh Koshi River and on easy trail you walk to arrive at Phakding.
 Overnight in a tea house in Phakding.